LIC in Health Insurance: Is It Time To Switch Policies?

 This raises the ultimate question: if the regulation doesn’t allow it, how will LIC accomplish providing both health & life insurance?

-A likely scenario involves LIC acquiring a controlling stake in one of the 5 existing private health insurance companies.
-This would allow LIC to leverage the acquired company's experience and infrastructure to enter the health insurance market.
+One of the possibilities here would be LIC could acquire a controlling stake in any one of the 5 existing private health insurance companies.
+This would help the insurer company to utilise the acquired company's experience and infrastructure while entering the health insurance market.
 News reports suggest LIC might be exploring this “inorganic” option, as LIC Chairman Siddhartha Mohanty calls it.

 Now, this roundabout method could have been simplified if India had the composite licence system in place.
 As it could lead to several…